 “It’s better to make a quick nickel than a slow dime.”
 It is with this adage in mind that factory farming began feeding cows a diet of corn versus their natural diet of grass.
 As a starchy grain, corn simply helped cows gain more weight faster than luscious grass ever could.
-But this “quick nickel” comes with a price, as simply put, cows aren’t designed to eat corn; quantity was traded for quality.
+But this “quick nickel” comes with a price, as simply put, cows aren’t designed to eat corn as their main source of food; quantity was traded for quality.

 Sick cows need antibiotics, and when you place those sick cows in cramped quarters (as factory farming does) with other cows, well, all of them get a dose whether they need it or not.
 Coincidently, antibiotics not only serve to prevent disease, but also to further lessen the time it takes for a cow to reach its slaughter weight.

 By focusing on feeding cows grass, the revolution has begun!
 Feeding cows a diet that they are designed to eat results in finished products that are better for you.
 Most dairy in the Northeastern U.S. and in Canada are fed a minimum of 75% grass.
 This shift in focus from feeding grains to grass not only produces a better quality product, it provides a healthier and more natural environment for the cows.